Salty Superstition

 - Saying the word drown while at sea can bring on the event.

-- Whistling while underway can whistle up a storm.
+- Whistling while underway could whistle up a storm.

 - Crush egg shells before tossing them overboard so that witches can't use them as boats to get to your vessel.